Skip to main content

 }

-• status - the dataset status - initially will be "ACCEPTED"
+• status - the request status, initially "ACCEPTED"

 • (...)

-• allocationDate - the date when the dataset was allocated to the requester
+• userAllocationDate - when the dataset was allocated to the requester

 Authentication